mkko120-studio/woominecraft-wp-nonpremium/README.md

 * No, this only provides commands for products.

 ### Will you support offline servers?
-* No, under no circumstances will we ever support offline servers.
+* Yes, it will be/is implemented in 1.4

 ### What payment gateways does this support?
 * Anything?
 Well to be honest, this plugin does not mess with gateways at all.
 It relies solely on WooCommerce for the